vectordotdev/vector/docs/setup/installation/platforms/docker.md

 related tools (such as git or bash) to be included.
 Using this image as a base, add the things you need in your own Dockerfile.

-### timberio/vector-alpine:<version>
+### timberio/vector-debian:<version>

-This image is based on [`alpine:latest`][url.docker_alpine] which is a Linux distribution built around musl libc and BusyBox.
-It is considerably smaller in size than other Docker images and statically links libraries.
+This is the defacto image.
+If you are unsure about what your needs are, you probably want to use this one.
+It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

 ## Versions